IgniteUI/help-topics/topics/02_Controls/igHierarchicalGrid/07_igHierarchicalGrid_Known_Issues.md

 		    </tr>
               <tr id="hidden-child-columns">
 	             <td>
-		            Some childlayout columns are hidden or cut out
+		            Some child layout columns are hidden or cut out
 			    </td>
 			    <td>
 					When an igHierarchicalGrid has no width defined and the child layout has width that exceeds the width of the grid, some of the child’s columns will be cut out or hidden.